jburroni/mini-ppl-R/README.md

 - there is no custom parser;
 - there is no escape to arbitrary host R evaluation;
-- source functions have positional parameters only—no defaults, `...`, or named calls;
+- source functions have positional parameters only: no defaults, `...`, or named calls;
 - assignment is lexical binding, not mutable state;
 - `x ~ d` is allowed only as a statement, and `observe(y ~ d)` is only syntax for the ordinary two-argument `observe`;
 - exact enumeration supports Bernoulli sample sites only.